xcellsior/Arduino-BLE-Backpack/README.md

  then passes all remaining bits to the next pixel in the series.
 This is how to address each pixel using a single wire bus.
 Once the cycle has completed and all pixels have been programmed, hold the line low for 50 microseconds to tell all WS2812Bs that the cycle is done and they should watch for their next set of bits.

- The data line between the neopixel string and pin 6 of our Arduino Uno is buffered using a 470-ohm resistor.
+ The data line between the neopixel string and pin 6 of the Arduino Uno is buffered using a 470-ohm resistor.
 This protects the first WS2812B in the chain from abrupt changes in pin voltage.
  The 5-volt power supply to the LED matrix is buffered using a 1 millifarad capacitor.
 This protects the power supply from sudden and dramatic changes in current consumption by the LEDs.
  256 LEDs at full brightness can draw almost three amperes, so switching from zero to 255 brightness in a tenth of a millisecond is stressful on most power supplies.
  This custom circuitry is mounted on free space available on the Bluefruit module.